IamSebastianDev/flotsam/contributing.md

 ## Development - Tests

 If you add new functionality, tests should be added.
 The project uses [ava](https://github.com/avajs/ava) as test runner.
 Tests can be found under the `tests` directory.
-Tests are written per file and should clearly indicate which function they test.
-All tests are written in TypeScript.
+Tests are written per file and should indicate which function they test.
+All tests are written in Typescript.

 ## Development - Github Actions